meteor/meteor/source/packages/modules.md

 ## Enabling modules

-We think you’re going to love the new module system, and that's why it will be installed by default for all new apps and packages.
-Nevertheless, the `modules` package is totally optional, and it will be up to you to add it to existing apps and/or packages.
+It is installed by default for all new apps and packages.
+Nevertheless, the `modules` package is totally optional.

+If you want to add it to existent apps or packages:

 For apps, this is as easy as `meteor add modules`, or (even better) `meteor add ecmascript`, since the `ecmascript` package *implies* the `modules` package.